jay-shenoy/LBM_everywhere/README.md

 ## Area left to explored ?
-Multiphase ,multicomponent flows , flow in porous media , image processing , Battery simulation , combustion , Schrodinger equation ,Fire dynamics.
+Image processing , Battery simulation , combustion , Schrodinger equation ,Fire dynamics.

 Writing report for all my work is also on my to do list.